War in Abkhazia (1992–1993): Fall of Sukhumi

-Eduard Shevardnadze left the city narrowly escaping death.
+After a fierce battle, Sukhumi fell on 27 September.
+Shevardnadze addressed the population of Sukhumi by radio and then left the city narrowly escaping death.
+Almost all members of the Georgian-backed Abkhaz government, who refused to leave the city, including Guram Gabiskiria, Raul Eshba and Zhiuli Shartava, were murdered.
 Soon Abkhaz forces and the Confederates overran the whole territory of Abkhazia, but the upper Kodori Valley remained in Georgian hands.
 The total defeat of Georgian forces was accompanied by the ethnic cleansing of the Georgian population.

 In the concluding phase of the battle of Sukhumi, the Abkhaz forces shot down three Georgian civilian airliners belonging to Transair Georgia, killing 136 people (some of whom were Georgian soldiers).

 Large numbers (about 5,000) of Georgian civilians and servicemen were evacuated by Russian ships during the last hours of the battle.